-On January 27th, 2016, the BCC transmitted County-initiated amendments to the Comprehensive Plan to the State for review as summarized below.
-These amendments are scheduled for adoption public hearing on April 27th, 2016.
-Once available, the 16-B adoption staff reports can be found here.
+On April 27th, 2016, the BCC adopted County-initiated amendments to the Comprehensive Plan to the State for review as summarized below.
+The 16-B adoption staff reports can be found here.

 County Initiated Commercial Text.
 This amendment was directed by the Board of County Commissioners in order to allow commercial future land use requests to be considered on a case by case basis.

 Privately Initiated Commercial Land Uses.
-The BCC also transmitted three privately-proposed FLUA amendments for commercial future land use in the Agricultural Reserve (Alderman, Homrich, and Delray Growers).
+The BCC also adopted three privately-proposed FLUA amendments for commercial future land use in the Agricultural Reserve (Alderman, Homrich, and Delray Growers).

-Farm Residences: This transmitted amendment is proposed to permit owners of agricultural parcels with a residence to sell development rights from all but 1 acre of a property, on property having a land use density of one unit per 5 acres.
-The BCC also directed staff to work with the farmers prior to the adoption public hearing to refine the ‘snapshot’ approach proposed in the transmitted policy.
+Farm Residences: This amendment permits owners of agricultural parcels with an existing or planned residence to sell development rights from all but 1 acre of a property, on property having a land use density of one unit per 5 acres.
+Information regarding this provision can be found here.

 Amendment Round 16-C

-These amendments are scheduled for a BCC transmittal public hearing on April 27th, 2016.
-The applications and petition summaries are available here.
-Once available, the adoption staff reports can be found here.
+These amendments were transmitted on April 27th, 2016.
+The transmittal staff reports can be found here.

 Privately Initiated Commercial Land Uses.
-Three additional private Future Land Use Atlas amendment requests to Commercial Low (CL) are proposed, some of which include privately proposed text amendments to the Comprehensive Plan (Feurring, Smigiel, and Stop & Shop).
+Two additional private Future Land Use Atlas amendment requests (Smigiel and Feurring) to Commercial Low (CL) were transmitted, one of which include privately proposed text amendments to the Comprehensive Plan.

 For further information regarding recently adopted or transmitted amendments, visit the Amendments in Process